bvds/andes/docs/guides/admin_guide/README.md

 <a name="GearTab"></a>
-## Organizations Tab
+## Settings Tab

-Lists organizations and lets you add or delete organizations.
+Lists organizations and lets you add or delete organizations, set email, and billing preferences.

+### Change an Organization

 The first organization in the list is the one you are currently administering.

 When you switch organizations, all the settings from the former organization store while you work with other organizations.

 This tab lists:

 - Name - Organization name
-- Code - Organization code, which is assigned by Sencha
+- Code - Organization code
 - Users - Number of users in the organization
 - Groups - Number of groups in the organization
 - Apps - Number of apps handled for this organization